everettm/DataAccessioner/README.md

 	hashlib.read(), the directory hash is updated using hashlib.update().
 See getDirectoryInfo_renameFiles().

 #### TODO:
-* Add datestamp (plus index if needed) to the end of the import template file
 * Checksum generating time tests
 * Clean up code (implement a class structure)